Valdezcaray: The resort

-The base of the area includes the basic ski services and is located at an altitude of 1530 m AMSL.
+The base of the area includes the basic ski services and is located at an altitude of 1530 m.
 From there, the main chair lift provides access to the pistes.
 All the hotels and apartments are in the resort town of Ezcaray, 13 km downhill from the ski area.

 Lifts

 Almost all of the resort's lifts are new and high capacity.
 The resort has: